MichaelHermes/Professional-Readme-Generator/README.md

 The user answers a series of questions on the command line and their answers are used to generate a professional README markdown file.
-![Node.js console application user input to generate README file.](./assets/img/README-Generator.jpg)
+![Node.js console application user input to generate README file.](./assets/img/README-Generator.jpg) A video demonstration of this Node.js application can be found [here](https://www.screencast.com/t/0NPhXhf8).

 ## License